NKB End of Season (EOS) Tournament Rules

 TIME LIMIT / EXTRA INNINGS

 The 1 hour 45 minute time limit will still be observed during the NKB EOS Tournament.
-A new inning (Top Half of Inning) should not be started after the 1 hour 45 minute time limit has expired.
+A new inning (Top Half of Inning) should not be started after the 1 hour 45 minute time limit has expired in 9U-13U.
+In 7U and 8U a new inning should not be started after 1 hour and 30 minutes.
 If an inning is started prior to that time limit then that inning should be completed even if it extends past the time limit.
 The time limit decision is dependent upon when the last out of the previous inning occurred in relevance to the time limit and NOT the first pitch of the next inning.

 If a game is tied once the time limit is reached then teams should proceed as follows.
 If a game is tied after a regulation game (6 innings for 12U and below and 7 innings for 13U and above), but before the time limit then normal play should proceed until the time limit is reached and the rules below begin.